 An ability with a poison effect causes lingering damage to an enemy target each round after the initial attack.
 The amount of damage caused by the poison effect and its duration are determined at the DM's discretion.

 A reload effect occurs after a player uses an active trait and the subsequent roll succeeds, granting the trait another use.

 A rescue allows a player who has successfully rolled for defence to spare another player from a failed defence roll.
 A rescue can only occur during a defence roll and is generally limited to allow a player to rescue only one or two other players.

-Sense Magic is a skill roll for characters who possess some ability, heightened sensitivity, or awareness of magic in their environment, allowing them to detect its presence, identify a certain spell, scry for greater insight, or see through clever illusions.
-Like perception rolls, successful Sense Magic rolls are rewarded with supplemental information by the DM.
+Magic Perception is a skill roll for characters who possess some ability, heightened sensitivity, or awareness of magic in their environment, allowing them to detect its presence, identify a certain spell, scry for greater insight, or see through clever illusions.
+Like perception rolls, successful Magical Perception rolls are rewarded with supplemental information by the DM.